Reinforcement Learning for Feedback-Enabled Cyber Resilience: Introduction

-We review the current state-of-the-art involving attacks on the three signals, i.e., attacks on the rewards, attacks on the sensors, and attacks on the actuators.
-We explain a sequence attack models.
-The attack models can achieve a great impact on RL-enabled systems for the attacker with only a small effort on attacking.
-Given the fact that this branch of research is still in its infancy, we identify several research gaps that researchers from the learning community and the control community can help narrow.
-One gap is that most works focus on deceptive attacks that falsify the values of the feedback information.
-In contrast, very few works study the DoS/jamming attacks on the feedback information.
+We review the {current studies on security of RL} and {focus on attacks on the three signals}, i.e., attacks on the rewards, attacks on the sensors, and attacks on the actuators.
+We {present a sequence of} attack models that can achieve a significant impact on RL-enabled systems with only a tiny effort on attacking.
+Given that this branch of research is still in its infancy, we identify several research gaps that researchers from the learning community and the control community can help narrow.
+One missing component is that most works focus on deceptive attacks that falsify the values of the feedback information.
+In contrast, few works study the DoS/jamming attacks on RL algorithms.
 Another missing component is the study of attacks on actuators and the defensive mechanisms against these attacks.